 If PNC Bank at 6070 Montgomery Rd does not have Second Chance Checking, you can try checking out other banks in Cincinnati.

-Having your own checking account straight into the negative and then not paying it back is nothing somebody should have to go through.
-Having increasing fees from NSF charges, it could be hard to pay the money back.
+Getting your checking account into the negative and then not being able to pay it back is nothing a person should have to experience.
+Due to stacking fees from NSF fees, it might be tough to pay the cash back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-When you have personal problems with other banks, they put your name on a list called chexsystems.
+When you may have financial issues with other banks, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You can aquire a second chance checking account, and sometimes banks will simply take away a few capabilities to help ensure your bank account doesn't get into the negative once again.
-Once you get a fresh start with a second chance checking account, make sure that you watch it very closely.
+You can obtain a second chance checking account, and sometimes the banks will just take off a few capabilities to help make certain your account doesn't get into the negative once again.
+When you get a fresh start with a checking account, make certain you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

-The next thing you realize, the man or women finally cashed your check and you now have 4 charges that put your account in the negative.
-That could be 4 NSF service fees.
-So with your second chance banking account, you'll want to be sure to retain an eagle eye on all charges.
-You will not only build faith with your new bank, but you can get better at taking care of your finances.
+Next thing you know, the person ultimately cashed the check and you will have 4 fees that put your bank account in the negative.
+That's 4 NSF charges.
+So along with your second chance banking account, you should be sure you retain an eagle eye on all expenditures.
+You won't just develop faith with your new bank, but you can get better at taking care of your hard earned dollars.